 One of the best ways to view Naples — and the surrounding areas — is to climb the iconic Mount Vesuvius.
 What better way to escape the hustle and bustle of Rome than to climb thousands of feet into the air and look down over Naples from above?
 An unforgettable experience, if more so for the adventurous types.

-Other than climbing Mount Vesuvius, there are plenty of other great things to do in Naples.
-Consider checking out Castel Nuovo, Castel dell’Ovo, and the Naples Cathedral to get a taste for classic Italian architecture.
-Or for something like you won’t find anywhere else in Italy, go underground into the Catacombs of San Gennaro.
+Besides climbing Mount Vesuvius, there are plenty of other great things to do in Naples.
+Consider checking out Castel Nuovo, Castel dell’Ovo, and the Naples Cathedral to get a taste of classic Italian architecture.
+Or, for something you won’t find anywhere else in Italy, go underground into the Catacombs of San Gennaro.
 Or perhaps just check out one of the many museums that the city has to offer.
 It’s a great place full of fun things to do for the whole family.

 Santa Marinella